 It can be important to note that the Corgi may try to herd and boss around the other pets, especially if they are passive!
 Keep in mind that your other pets may need to be patient with such behaviors.

-Along with the herding instinct we outlined earlier, Corgis can be quite territorial.
+Corgis are a traditional working breed, raised to watch and control livestock, but also to guard them.
+This means that along with their herding instinct, Corgis can be quite territorial.
 This ties in with their ability as a watchdog we mentioned earlier.
 Training can keep their territorial tendencies to a reasonable level.

 A Corgi should be taught from a young age what is acceptable guarding behavior and what isn’t.
 Tied in with socialization, the Corgi should be shown what normal behavior of a stranger is, and what is abnormal and warranting a controlled reaction.